 What we do

-- Girls’ education
+- quality and inclusive education

 This programme is designed to address unemployment and social-political disempowerment among youths, who form the majority of the population.

 We support life skills education and innovative approaches to skills acquisition and economic empowerment to promote the participation of youth in community development.

 This programme crosscuts all other country programmes and contributes to the creation of safe and protective environments for children including in emergency situations such as refugee camps.

 We promote participatory opportunities for children to have the right to participate in issues that affect their lives.

 We also support for birth registration systems and work with partners to strengthen children, youth and NGO networks and coalitions.